Tristan-Sessler/T1/_posts/2016-11-26-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Interview Creative Piece"
+title:  "Grizzle Trend Introduction"
-date:   2016-11-30
+date:   2016-12-13
-categories: Interview
+categories: Blog
 ---
-Hello potential employeer.
-I created this basic site to hopefully to show that I have experience in the web development sector.
+Welcome to the new Grizzle Trend blog website!
+This website aims to be a platform for Grizzle Trend innovators to be able to blog about their work, and the experience of being noticed by Grizzle Trend.